 Insurance Claims

-HCP is nationally recognized as a top insurance coverage firm.
-HCP attorneys have successfully litigated trucking insurance issues in several states.
-Among others, they have prosecuted and defended claims arising out of federal and state regulations including the MCS-90 and Owners Liability Acts, reimbursement claims, priority disputes, the reciprocal clause, the anti-subrogation rule, and the omnibus clause.
+HCP is nationally recognized as a leading insurance coverage firm.
+HCP attorneys have successfully litigated trucking insurance issues across multiple states.
+They have handled a range of claims related to federal and state regulations, including the MCS-90 and Owners Liability Acts.
+Their expertise encompasses reimbursement claims, priority disputes, the reciprocal clause, the anti-subrogation rule, and the omnibus clause.